 - can stimulate professional conversations and debate among teachers, teacher educators and other members of the profession; and

 - provides a complementary resource for planning and assessing both university-based and school-based learning components of pre-service teacher education programs

-The importance of quality teaching to ensure improved outcomes for students is well documented (Hattie, 2003).
-It is important to recognise that National Standards are only one part of a holistic approach to preparing teachers.
+The importance of quality teaching to ensure improved outcomes for students is well documented (e.g. Hattie, 2003).
+It is important to recognise that the Australian Professional Standards are only one part of a holistic approach to preparing teachers.

-The professional experience or practicum placement is a central learning and teaching context in all Australian teacher education programs.
-Accurate assessment of the knowledge and capabilities learned, consolidated and applied by preservice teacher’s during these placements, is a critical responsibility of the preservice teachers’ school-based mentor/supervising teachers and the university mentors/supervisors.
+The professional experience or placement is a central learning and teaching context in all Australian initial teacher education programs.
+Accurate assessment of the knowledge and capabilities learned, consolidated and applied by pre-service teachers during these placements is a critical responsibility of the pre-service teachers’ school-based and university-based teacher educators.

 Activity – Graduate Professional Standards in Practice

 Continuing the process of matching observations with particular Standards

 View one of these videos

 Teachers and pre-service teachers working in primary school contexts

 Teachers and pre-service teachers working in secondary school contexts